marcusguttenplan/adobe_scripts/README.md

 # Adobe Scripts

 Repo of super useful scripts amassed over time.
 Great for not doing repetitive design tasks that waste tons of time.
-Generally these are for photoshop and illustrator.
+Generally these are for photoshop and illustrator, but there are some for inDesign.

 #### SOURCES